As part of the NHS response to Coronavirus (COVID-19), we have made changes to the services we provide

 “Once your friend or family member is settled on their ward, you may start to experience delayed reactions to what has gone on up to this point and now look to your own needs.
 This could be counselling, or other psychological therapies.
 Time out doing hobbies and pursuing other interests, finding times to visit friends or even a shopping trip, that you haven’t been able to manage for some time.
 You need to recover too. “

-It may be that you need to visit your G.P for a referral to the most appropriate support, but below are a list of some helpful contacts and sources of information.
+It may be that you need to visit your G.P for a referral to the most appropriate support, but below are a list of some helpful contacts and sources of information:

-Emergency help can be found here.
+Emergency help can be found here: Urgent Help

 Here is some other general information you may find useful to know about the service.